-Sustainability Objective 1 To help to provide a good mix of housing types to meet the identified needs of Watlington residents and to provide the opportunity for people to live in a decent home which is affordable within their means 2 The help to create a safe environment through well designed development in which people can live and work and which is attractive and welcoming to visitors 3 To enable everyone to contribute to decisions affecting the community and to support community initiatives that will benefit local residents 4 To promote people's health and wellbeing by making sure that everyone has good access to local green spaces, to the countryside and to surrounding villages via attractive pedestrian and cycle routes 5 To improve accessibility for people of all abilities to local services and facilities and to promote improved opportunities for public transport 6 To reduce the negative impact of traffic on the environment caused by noise, vibration, and congestion by promoting effective traffic management strategies 7 To support action to improve air quality 8 To conserve and enhance biodiversity and geo-diversity, maximising opportunities for biodiversity within all new development, and paying particular attention to habitat linkage and wildlife corridors 9 To protect and enhance the town's landscape setting and the countryside around it with special regard to the Chilterns AONB 10 To protect the rural character of the parish by minimising light encroachment in order to preserve dark skies 11 To protect and enhance the town's historic environment, Conservation Area and heritage features including archaeological sites 12 To ensure that new development reflects the distinctiveness of the built form of Watlington by using high quality design and materials 13 To ensure that the location and design of new development is resilient to the effects of climate change and to mitigate and adapt to climate change by securing sustainable building practices which conserve energy, water resources and materials 14 To support energy generation projects from renewable sources 15 To protect, enhance and manage the parish's watercourses, springs and ponds.
-To safeguard their margins and groundwater sources, restoring naturalised sections and creating wetland features where appropriate & improve water quality 16 To reduce the risk of damaging groundwater or fluvial flooding by taking advantage of natural processes in the way flows are managed and ensuring that sustainable drainage systems are used on sites which are developed.
-17 To support the reduction of waste through recycling, composting and energy recovery
+Sustainability Objective 1 To help to provide a good mix of housing types to meet the identified needs of Watlington residents and to provide the opportunity for people to live in a decent home which is affordable within their means 2 The help to create a safe environment through well designed development in which people can live and work and which is attractive and welcoming to visitors 3 To enable everyone to contribute to decisions affecting the community and to support community initiatives that will benefit residents 4 To promote people's health and wellbeing by making sure that everyone has good access to local green spaces, to the countryside and to surrounding villages via attractive pedestrian and cycle routes 5 To improve accessibility for people of all abilities to local services and facilities and to promote improved opportunities for public transport 6 To reduce the negative impact of traffic on the environment caused by noise, vibration, and congestion by promoting effective traffic management strategies 7 To support action to improve air quality 8 To conserve and enhance biodiversity, maximising opportunities for biodiversity within all new development, and paying attention to habitat linkage and wildlife corridors 9 To protect and enhance the town's landscape setting and the countryside around it with special regard to the Chilterns AONB 10 To protect the rural character of the parish by minimising light encroachment to preserve dark skies 11 To protect and enhance the town's historic environment, Conservation Area and heritage features including archaeological sites 12 To ensure that new development reflects the distinctiveness of the built form of Watlington by using high quality design and materials 13 To ensure that the location and design of new development is resilient to the effects of climate change and to mitigate and adapt to climate change by securing sustainable building practices which conserve energy, water resources and materials 14 To support energy generation projects from renewable sources

-18 To improve efficiency in land use through re-use of previously developed land and existing buildings and to protect minerals and other natural resources 19 To safeguard and enhance opportunities for local food production by protecting the best and most versatile agricultural land, small holdings and allotments and facilitating other initiatives such as community orchards and gardens 20 To promote the development of local businesses which are appropriate in scale to the rural context of Watlington and provide increased employment opportunity 21 To support provision for home workers together with support networks for small businesses 22 To support the growth of Watlington as a thriving commercial hub in maintaining and enhancing the vitality of our settlements within the Parish and other nearby communities
+15 To protect, enhance and manage the parish's watercourses, springs and ponds.
+To safeguard their margins and groundwater sources, restoring naturalised sections and creating wetland features where appropriate & improve water quality, taking into consideration the requirements of the Water Framework Directive & the Thames River Basin Management Plan 16 To reduce the risk of damaging groundwater or fluvial flooding by taking advantage of natural processes in the way flows are managed and ensuring that sustainable drainage systems are used on sites which are developed.
+17 To support the reduction of waste through recycling, composting and energy recovery 18 To improve efficiency in land use through re-use of previously developed land and existing buildings and to protect minerals and other natural resources Sustainability Objective 19 To safeguard and enhance opportunities for local food production by protecting the best and most versatile agricultural land, small holdings and allotments and facilitating other initiatives such as community orchards and gardens 20 To promote the development of local businesses which are appropriate in scale to the rural context of Watlington and provide increased employment opportunity 21 Trainington and provide more access on projection of portaining 21 To support provision for home workers together with support networks for small businesses